overture-stack/score/INSTALL.md

 sudo apt-get install -y unzip git
 ```

 Create an SSL certificate to be used across the storage system.
-This can be done using the LetsEncrypt certbot client (**Note:** this will require temporarily opening access to port 443 on the EC2).
+This can be done using the LetsEncrypt certbot client (**NOTE:** this will require temporarily opening access to port 443 on the EC2).
 The root account may need to be used for some of this.
 ```
 git clone https://github.com/certbot/certbot
 cd certbot